White Chickpeas

 Variations include soaking in salt water and soaking in water with baking soda.
 These methods require the cook to drain and rinse the soaked beans and discard the soaking water.

 Most recipes call for cooked or canned chickpeas, or have a distinct step of cooking the beans.
-Often the canning fluid in not palatable, and salty.
-A few recipes will use the fluid of some canned beans.
-This is not useful if the fluid is not palatable, or salty.
-Recipes often recommend disposing of the canning fluid and rinsing the beans.
+A few recipes will use the fluid of some canned beans, which is not necessarily a good idea.
+Often the canning fluid in not palatable, and the fluid is high in sodium.
+Many recipes often recommend disposing of the canning fluid and rinsing the beans.
 Several recipes conserve and use the soaking and cooking fluid of cooked dry chickpeas.
 This is workable if the fluid has not been salted or treated with baking soda.

 The modern kitchen provides several options for cooking dry chickpeas.
 On a stove, and working with soaked beans, sources favour bringing the water to a rolling boil and backing off to a steady boil or simmer.
 Cooks judge slow or gentle boil differently.
 Stove and pots perform differently.
 Beans may be old.
-Sources provide a range of cooking times.
-Time in minutes.
-Soaked or dry noted as S or D. For pressure cooker – use slow or natural release (which adds 15-20 minutes).
+Sources provide a range of cooking times, in the table below.
+In the table, the. times are stated in minutes.
+For the pressure cooker recipes, the authors advise slow or natural release which gives the beans 15-20 minutes at or above the boiling point, after the stated pressure “cooking” time).

 Italian Vegetarian Cookbook (1997), Jack Bishop35-60